Booking your Narrowboat Holiday or Short Break

 Holiday Cancellation Scheme

-If you have to cancel your holiday once you have booked – and haven’t taken out insurance through our Cancellation Scheme – you will be liable for the full amount of the hire fee.
+If you have to cancel your holiday once you have booked – and haven’t taken out our Cancellation Scheme option – you will be liable for the full amount of the hire fee.

 Please see our Terms and Conditions for full details of the scheme.